zshi-redhat/ansible-role-tripleo-dovetail/README.md

 Dependencies
 ------------

-This Ansible role is designed to run from tripleo undercloud, make sure you have a undercloud ready for testing.
+* This Ansible role is designed to run from tripleo undercloud against overcloud, make sure you have both undercloud & overcloud ready for testing.
+* External network is needed to run dovetail cases, to create an external network in overcloud as below if not yet:

+    ---
+    - neutron net-create management --router:external
+    - neutron subnet-create management x.x.x.x/y --name management_subnet

 Example Playbook